Is the road going to be maintained year-round?

 How are the lots serviced?

 Lot development plans have prepared for each lot to identify the location of the building site, well, septic system and lane.
-Some lots already have driveways and wells.
+Most lots already have driveways and cleared building sites.

 How big is Kennebec Lake?